richlowe/saveargs-plugin/README.md

 function type was annotated to say that this function has a saved argument block at offset `N` from the frame pointer, we could recover this easily in the places we currently utilize saved arguments.

+To investigate this more thoroughly, a tool, `scan-dwarf` is provided which given code built by this plugin (and containing DWARF) will report the argument offset and some vague statistics about its validity.

+You can build all of illumos (x86) using this plugin, by passing `-_gcc10=-fplugin=<path to plugin.so>` and fixing a couple of bugs.